otrenav/python-patterns/README.md

 This repository was forked from https://github.com/faif/python-patterns by Omar Trejo.

-It contains various Python patterns that should be adapted for your specific needs.

-Pull requests with improvements or more patterns are welcome.

-Any feedback is welcome!

 ---

 When an implementation is added or modified, be sure to update this file and